-The Chairman and Members of Raritan Township Municipal Utilities Authority Flemington, New Jersey
+The Chairperson and Members of Raritan Township Municipal Utilities Authority Flemington, New Jersey

-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and in compliance with audit requirements as prescribed by the Bureau of Authority Regulation, Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the business-type activities of the Raritan Township Municipal Utilities Authority, in the County of Hunterdon, State of New Jersey, a component unit of the Township of Raritan (Authority), as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated April 20, 2023.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and in compliance with audit requirements as prescribed by the Bureau of Authority Regulation, Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the business-type activities of the Raritan Township Municipal Utilities Authority, in the County of Hunterdon, State of New Jersey, a component unit of the Township of Raritan (Authority), as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements, and have issued our report thereon dated August 11, 2023.
+Our report on the financial statements was qualified as a result of information for Postemployment Benefits Other Than Pensions for the measurement date as required by Governmental Accounting Standards Board ("GASB") Statement No. 75 not being available.